Non-trivial Integer Solutions of $x^r+y^r=Dz^p$: Proofs of the Main theorems

-By Propositions \ref{prop:semi1} and \ref{prop:semi2} we know that $E_i$ is semistable at all primes $\frakq\nmid 2, \beta$.
-Therefore by taking $p$ to be larger than an effective constant $\cB_r$, we can apply Theorem \ref{thm:irr} to get that $\bar{\rho}_{E_i,p}$ is irreducible.
-By applying Propositions \ref{prop:semi1}, \ref{prop:semi2}, Corollary \ref{cor:modular} and possibly enlarging $p$ once again, we see that the assumptions of Theorem \ref{levelred} are satisfied.
-Hence, we have that $\bar{\rho}_{E_i,p} \sim \bar{\rho}_{\frakf,\overline{\omega }}$ where $\frakf$ is a Hilbert eigenform of parallel weight $2$ that is new at level $\mathcal N_p$ where $\mathcal N_p$ is as given in the Proposition \ref{prop:semi1} and some prime $\overline{\omega}$ of $\Q_\frakf$ such that $\overline{\omega }| p$.
-Next, after possibly enlarging $\cB_r$, we reduce to the case when $\Q_\frakf=\Q$.
+Let $\frakq$ be a prime of $K$ lying over $p$.
+By Proposition \ref{prop:semi2} we know that $E$ is semistable at all primes $\frakq\nmid 2, \beta$.
+Therefore by taking $p$ to be larger than an effective constant $\cB_{r,D}$, we can apply Theorem \ref{thm:irr} to get that $\bar{\rho}_{E,p}$ is irreducible.
+By applying Proposition \ref{prop:semi2}, Corollary \ref{cor:modular} and possibly enlarging $p$ once again, we see that the assumptions of Theorem \ref{levelred} are satisfied.
+Hence, we have that $\bar{\rho}_{E,p} \sim \bar{\rho}_{\frakf,\overline{\omega }}$ where $\frakf$ is a Hilbert eigenform of parallel weight $2$ that is new at level $\mathcal N_p$ where $\mathcal N_p$ is as given in the Proposition \ref{prop:semi2} and some prime $\overline{\omega}$ of $\Q_\frakf$ such that $\overline{\omega }\mid p$.
+Next, after possibly enlarging $\cB_{r,D}$, we reduce to the case when $\Q_\frakf=\Q$.
 This step uses standard ideas originally due to Mazur that can be found in \cite[Section 4]{BS}, and so we omit the details.